Cambodia Retreat

 Prized open by thousands of stories of women’s struggles.

-Reminded of the power of listening to show people they matter and are worthy
+Reminded of the power of listening to show people that they matter.

 To open and soften, to care, to give and be full of thanks.